 To analyze the runtime of Algorithm \ref{findprincdef}, we first state and prove some preliminary results on enumeration of (short) vectors in lattices.

-\begin{lem} There exists an algorithm which, given a lattice $L$ with basis vectors each of (square) norm at most $A \in \R_{>0}$, finds the shortest vectors in $L$ in deterministic time $O(\log^3 A)$ for fixed dimension $n$. \end{lem}
+\begin{lemma} There exists an algorithm which, given a lattice $L$ with basis vectors each of (square) norm at most $A \in \R_{>0}$, finds the shortest vectors in $L$ in deterministic time $O(\log^3 A)$ for fixed dimension $n$. \end{lemma}

 \begin{proof} This lemma is a consequence of the celebrated LLL-algorithm of Lenstra, Lenstra, and Lov\'asz \cite{LLL}: see e.g.\ Kannan \cite[Section 3]{Kannan}. \end{proof}